 - Actuary.
 Someone employed by a life insurance company to calculate premium rates, dividends and other important figures as they relate to risk.

 - Actuarial table.
 Also known as a mortality table, this table shows the probability of a person dying at each age.
 It’s used by underwriters to determine your risk level.

 - Adverse selection.
 When the buyer doesn’t disclose information about a risk — like a dangerous job — to their provider to get a cheaper rate.
 This can lead to an insurer raising their rates, making it harder for people to buy coverage.

 - Agent.
-A representative of a life insurance company that’s licensed to sell and service policies.
+A life insurance company rep that’s licensed to sell and service policies.